Popping the cork on City Administration Centre's 40th birthday

 "It's testament to the building's original design that it still looks so striking and unique, 40 years after it first opened."

-Newcastle City Council digital print coordinator Graham Barrie - one of the organisation's longest serving employees - had already been working for Council for 10 years when the CAC opened.
+City Of Newcastle digital print coordinator Graham Barrie - one of the organisation's longest serving employees - had already been working for Council for 10 years when the CAC opened.